Home / Magazines / As seen in Main Line Parent magazine / Best Playgrounds Around the Main Line and Beyond

 Kerr Park, Downingtown

-The full accessible Sky’s the Limit playground wins raves from parents for its appeal to kids of all abilities.
-It’s totally fenced in, and close to lots of other amenities, including picnic pavilions, bathrooms, playing fields, and even a trout hatchery.
+The fully accessible Sky’s the Limit playground wins raves from parents for its appeal to kids of all abilities.
+It’s completely fenced in and conveniently located near various amenities, including picnic pavilions, bathrooms, playing fields, and even a trout hatchery.

 Penn Wynne Park, Lower Merion